Marie Arago: Estagel (1778–1797)

-During the War of the Pyrenees in 1793 François Bonaventure commanded the National Guard of Estagel.
+During the War of the Pyrenees, in 1793 François Bonaventure Aragon commanded the National Guard of Estagel.
 This was an army of volunteer citizens formed to defend the Revolution against the Spanish enemy.
 The family gave lodgings to many French soldiers and officers, to which François, the eldest son, then aged seven, would later attribute his taste for military matters.

 Perpignan (1797–1816)

+From 1797 until his death, François Bonaventure Aragon was Treasurer of the Perpignan Mint.

 Return to Estagel (1816–1845)

 After the death of her daughter Rose, Marie Arago became, at age 77, the guardian of Rose's four children.